Did you know?

 Jobs – Hungary expand

 Having a job brings many important benefits, including: providing a source of income, improving social inclusion, fulfilling one’s own aspirations, building self-esteem and developing skills and competencies.
-In Hungary, 56% of the working-age population aged 15 to 64 has a paid job.
-This figure is much lower than the OECD employment average of 66% and one of the lowest figures in the OECD.
-Employment rates are generally higher for individuals with a higher level of education; in Hungary an estimated 78% of individuals with at least a tertiary education have a paid job, compared with an estimated 26% for those without an upper secondary education.
-This 52 percentage point difference is much higher than the OECD average of 37 percentage points and suggests the job market in Hungary is considerably restrictive.
+In Hungary, 57% of the working-age population aged 15 to 64 has a paid job.
+This figure is much lower than the OECD employment average of 65%.
+Employment rates are generally higher for individuals with a higher level of education; in Hungary an estimated 80% of individuals with at least a tertiary education have a paid job, compared with an estimated 26% for those without an upper secondary education.
+This 54 percentage point difference is much higher than the OECD average of 33 percentage points and suggests the job market in Hungary is considerably restrictive.

 Unemployed persons are defined as those who are not currently working but are willing to do so and actively searching for work.
 Long-term unemployment can have a large negative effect on feelings of well-being and self-worth and result in a loss of skills, further reducing employability.
-In Hungary, the percentage of the labour force that has been unemployed for a year or longer is currently at almost 5.4%, higher than the OECD average of 3.1%.
+In Hungary, the percentage of the labour force that has been unemployed for a year or longer is currently at almost 5.1%, higher than the OECD average of 2.7%.
 There is little difference on average between men and women in the OECD area when it comes to long-term unemployment.
-This is true in Hungary, where the long-term unemployment rate for men and for women is the same.
+In Hungary, the long-term unemployment rate for men is slightly higher than for women, with respectively 5.2% and 4.8%.

 The wages and other monetary benefits that come with employment are an important aspect of job quality.
-In Hungary, people earn 19 437 US dollars per year on average, much less than the OECD average of 34 466 USD.
+In Hungary, people earn 20 514 US dollars per year on average, much less than the OECD average of 41 010 USD.
 Not everyone earns that amount however.
-Whereas the top 20% of the population earn 24 465 USD per year, the bottom 20% live on 9 595 USD per year.
+Whereas the top 20% of the population earn an estimated 25 820 USD per year, the bottom 20% live on an estimated 10 126 USD per year.

 Better Policies for Better Lives